WarheadCore/WarheadCore_AC_Arhive/deps/fmt/README.rst

 FastFormat
 ~~~~~~~~~~

-This is an interesting library which is fast, safe and has positional
+This is an interesting library which is fast, safe and has positional arguments.
-arguments.
-However it has significant limitations, citing its author:
+However, it has significant limitations, citing its author:

     Three features that have no hope of being accommodated within the
     current design are: